Control Freak

-Galleries like to pretend that art is big business; critics of modern art harp on it.
+Galleries like to think that art is big business; critics of modern art harp on it.
 Now museums have finally pulled it off.
 Has any Hollywood focus group led to such consistently long lines?
 The formula for a "blockbuster" is predictable enough to suggest a focus group, too.

 Series upon vast series of his similar canvases practically cry out for the guidance of a museum catalog, without provoking the graver puzzlement of a right-wing politician.
 It helps if plenty of the work sits handily in collections of potential museum donors.
 Maybe I am imagining it, but it does not hurt either if the artist's name begins with an M.

 Fair enough: Monet, Matisse, Miro . . . but Mondrian?
 Yes, indeed.
 The painter known above all for his austerity has taken everyone by surprise, including the critics.
-They have found the exhibition at New York's Museum of Modern Art a little less deep, and a lot more fun, than anyone could have expected.
+They have found the exhibition at New York's Museum of Modern Art a little less deep and a lot more fun than anyone could have expected.
 Mondrian turns out to be as joyful and decorative an heir of Monet as anyone could want.

 I am not (altogether) joking.
 The reviews could well have been written in collaboration.
 They start with Piet Mondrian, unmarried at his death, with the thin features and wire spectacles of a European schoolmaster.
 Could this man, they marvel, have delivered the flash of a painting called Broadway Boogie-Woogie?
 Meanwhile, the museum's own bookstore managers panic at keeping up with the unanticipated demand snaking out the door.